brndnmtthws/brndn-io/content/posts/dont-expose-yourself-to-ads/index.md

 Similarly, some hold firm convictions that economic hardship is primarily a consequence of personal failure rather than systemic factors.
 They seldom question the underlying structures that shape opportunity and mobility.

-What's fascinating is not that these beliefs exist, but how they correlate with certain media consumption patterns.
-Those who hold these views tend to have higher exposure to commercial media—television, ad-supported websites, and algorithm-driven content platforms.
+I've seen these views show up more often in people who spend a lot of time with commercial media: television, ad-supported websites, and algorithm-driven content platforms.

-This isn't to say that all advertising directly promotes these specific ideas, but rather that commercial media creates an environment where certain perspectives become normalized while others are marginalized.
-The constant exposure to advertising doesn't just sell products—it sells worldviews.
+Ads don't have to spell any of this out word for word.
+It's enough that they keep repeating the same story: your problems are personal, the fix is something you buy, success looks expensive, and the people on top must have earned it.

 ## The Cultivation Effect